alialiev78/alialiev78/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Ali.
-I hold a bachelor's degree in mathematics and am currently pursuing a master's degree.
+I graduated from the Faculty of Mathematics at HSE, now I'm getting a Master's degree in Computer Science.
 Gmail for contact: alievali0278@gmail.com